-A sociopath is a term used to describe a person with a severe form of antisocial personality disorder.
-Sociopaths do not have a fully functional conscience and tend to be manipulative, exploitative, or even abusive towards other people.
-Other sociopathic traits include charm, impulsiveness, poor emotional control, and a tendency to behave in illegal, immoral, or violent ways.1,2,3
+A sociopath is someone who displays manipulative behavior, a lack of empathy, and impulsiveness—key traits associated with a severe form of antisocial personality disorder (ASPD).
+Sociopaths do not have a fully functional conscience and tend to be manipulative, exploitative, or even abusive toward other people.
+Recognizing sociopathic tendencies, such as superficial charm, emotional detachment, and a disregard for social norms, can help identify individuals with this personality type.1,2,3

 What Is a Sociopath?

-Sociopaths are psychologically disturbed people with a severe form of antisocial personality disorder (sometimes called ASPD).
-It’s estimated that about 30% of people with ASPD are sociopaths, and these tend to be individuals who have a history of behavior problems, criminal involvement, aggression or abuse towards others, and difficult relationships.
-Some sociopaths also have narcissistic traits – narcissistic sociopaths can be especially dangerous and manipulative.
-Many also have problems with drugs or alcohol, and have a pattern of irresponsible or impulsive decision making that has caused problems in their work, life, and relationships.1
+Sociopaths are psychologically disturbed people with a severe form of antisocial personality disorder (ASPD).
+Sociopaths tend to have a history of behavior problems, criminal involvement, aggression or abuse towards others, and difficult relationships.
+Some may also display narcissistic traits, and narcissistic sociopaths can be especially dangerous and manipulative.
+A sociopath may struggle with drug or alcohol problems, and exhibit a pattern of irresponsible or impulsive decision-making that has caused problems in their life.1

 While the terms psychopath and sociopath are sometimes used interchangeably, many experts argue that there are differences between the two.
-Both sociopathic and psychopathic people have antisocial personality disorder, but psychopaths are believed to have a more severe form of ASPD than sociopaths.
-Below is a chart outlining some of the main differences between sociopaths and psychopaths.1,4
+Both sociopathic and psychopathic people have antisocial personality disorder, but psychopaths are believed to have an even more severe form of ASPD than sociopaths.

 Inability to empathize with others | Limited ability to empathize with others |